 The Environment Agency takes up to twenty water samples at each of England’s designated bathing waters during the bathing water season between May and September each year.
 A classification for each bathing water is calculated annually based on samples from the previous four years.
-These classifications are, from best to worst:
+These classifications are:

-- sufficient – the water meets minimum standards
+- Sufficient – the water meets the minimum standard

-- poor – the water has not met the new minimum standards.
-Work is planned to improve bathing waters not yet reaching Sufficient
+- Poor – the water has not met the minimum standard.
+Work to improve quality at Poor sites are detailed in the site’s profile.

-If water is classified as poor, then a sign advising against bathing will be displayed.
-However the beach remains open for people to enjoy.
+If a bathing water is classified as Poor, then a sign advising against bathing will be displayed.
+However, the beach remains open for people to enjoy.

-The use of standardised symbols for the four classes, which all countries in the EU have to use at bathing waters across Europe, helps people make informed choices on where to swim when home and abroad.
+The use of standardised symbols for the four classes helps people make informed choices on where to swim.

 A sample tells us the quality of the water at that specific time, but water can change even over the course of one day.
 In each sample we test for bacteria that indicate whether there is faecal matter in the water.
-The bacteria we test for are:
+These bacteria are known as faecal indicator organisms or FIOs and the specific ones that we test for are:

-When more of these bacteria are present in a bathing water there are greater risks to bathers' health.
-The standards we use are specified in the Bathing Water Directive and are based on World Health Organisation research which recorded the incidence of gastrointestinal disease (stomach upsets) in people bathing in waters of differing bacterial concentrations.
+When more of these FIOs are present in a bathing water they can indicate greater risks to a bathers' health.
+The standards we use for levels of FIOs are specified in the Bathing Water Regulations and are based on World Health Organisation research which recorded the frequency of stomach upsets in people bathing in differing water quality.

 Water Quality Assessments